 Do you have to be a Christian to write Christian fiction?

 Yes, I believe you do.
 Readers can tell if your stories are written from a true relationship with God.
 I accepted the sacrifice of Jesus on the cross as payment for my sins when I was maybe ten years old.
 I’ve been walking with God, stumbling, getting back up and walking with Him again since that time.
 It’s good to know that I have a merciful God who makes it easier for me to get back to my feet when I fall.
 When a writer has experienced God’s forgiveness, the reality of that experience will show in the stories.

 What are some of the highlights of your Christian life?

 I enjoyed preaching in the schools of Belize and in a neighborhood in Jamaica when I toured with a ministry group from my church.
-I loved the children’s smiling faces.
-I loved praying with men and women in the parks and town squares.
-God gave me some thrilling moments of missionary work that I will never forget.
+The children’s smiling faces were so beautiful.
+When I prayed with men and women in the parks and town squares, God gave me some thrilling moments of missionary work that I will never forget.
 I was also invited to go with a different ministry group from my church to a women’s prison where I spoke to over 1,000 female inmates.
 I loved the one-on-one prayer time with them.

 When did you start writing Christian fiction?